by Lizz Giordano

 “I think that is one of the lessons learned from Sound Transit and why they are doing things differently in the new track they are laying,” she said.
 “As they were laying the Rainier Valley corridor down, they learned a lot of important lessons, but learned them at the expense of folks down here in the Rainier Valley.
 So I think that is part of the frustration, and, candidly, I think there is a sort of palpable frustration that things seem to be going really well up north.”

 A recently released investigation into two people struck and killed by a train last year raises concerns about pedestrian safety along the light rail corridor, especially for Rainier Valley residents.
-On average, nearly once a year someone, mainly a pedestrian, is killed in a collision with a light rail train with most of the fatalities happening in the Rainier Valley.
+On average, nearly once a year someone, usually a pedestrian, is killed in a collision with a light rail train, with most of the fatalities happening in the Rainier Valley.

 Korkowski belonged to the group Save Our Valley, which advocated for a tunnel and burying the track, as Sound Transit planned the route through the South End.
 Later she collected 1,000 signatures for the group’s push to put an initiative before voters prohibiting at-grade light rail in the city following an unsuccessful lawsuit.
 The measure never made it to the ballot.